How is an estate taxed during administration?

 - the tax liability is below £100.

+The above does NOT apply where any dividend income is received.
+If dividend income is received the executor may be able to advise HMRC of the income using an informal procedure as shown on GOV.UK.
 If you need help, you can call HMRC's helpline for bereavement and deceased estates.
-You can find the details on the GOV.UK website.
+You can find the details on GOV.UK.

 You can use the bereavement tool on the HMRC website to find out whether you have to complete a trust and estate tax return for the period of administration.